diamond-org/flask-diamond/docs/administration.rst

 AdminModelViewExample
 ^^^^^^^^^^^^^^^^^^^^^

-The following example imports a class called Person (which is described in the :doc:`Model documentation <models>`).
-Then, the Person class is added to the GUI using the `add_view() <http://flask-admin.readthedocs.org/en/latest/api/mod_base/#flask_admin.base.Admin.add_view>`_ method.
+The following example imports a class called Planet (which is described in the :doc:`Model documentation <models>`).
+Then, the Planet class is added to the GUI using the `add_view() <http://flask-admin.readthedocs.org/en/latest/api/mod_base/#flask_admin.base.Admin.add_view>`_ method.

 .. code-block:: python

-    from flask.ext.diamond import Diamond, db, security
+    from flask_diamond import Diamond
-    from flask.ext.diamond.administration import AdminModelView
+    from flask_diamond.administration import AdminModelView
-    from . import models
+    from .models import User, Role, Planet

     class my_diamond_app(Diamond):

-        def administration(self):
+        def init_administration(self):
-            admin = super(my_diamond_app, self).administration()
+            admin = self.super("administration", user=User, role=Role)
             admin.add_view(AdminModelView(
-                models.Person,
+                Planet,
                 db.session,
-                name="Person",
+                name="Planet",
-                category="Models")
+                category="Admin")
             )

-When the server is launched, it provides a GUI facility for applying CRUD operations to the Person model.
-Due to the use of AdminModelView, the application will now require a password before allowing anybody to create, read, update, or delete any Person object.
+When the server is launched, it provides a GUI facility for applying CRUD operations to the Planet model.
+Due to the use of AdminModelView, the application will now require a password before allowing anybody to create, read, update, or delete any Planet object.

-The *category* parameter causes the GUI to put this View into the menu bar beneath the heading "Models".
-The *name* parameter indicates this link will be titled *Person*.
-Now you can find the Person CRUD by navigating through the menu to Models and then to Person.
+The *category* parameter causes the GUI to put this View into the menu bar beneath the heading "ModelAdmin".
+The *name* parameter indicates this link will be titled *Planet*.
+Now you can find the Planet CRUD by navigating through the menu to Models and then to Planet.

 Multiple CRUD Views Inside BaseModelView
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^